Books for Cultural Learning

 Differences between a novel and a film

-On the other hand, novels are superior to films in depicting the inner world of a character.
+Novels are superior to films in depicting the inner world of a character.
 The written medium gives readers access to a character's thoughts, interior monologue, feelings and motivations.
 The richness and depth of a character's inner life is difficult to convey in film and is often lost in adaptations.
 While films rely on visuals and dialogue to convey information, novels allow for a more intimate and introspective look at characters.

 What this blog is about